TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-failure-qouta-limit.md

 Solution:

-1. In the Azure portal, navigate to the HDInsight overview page for the cluster.
+1. In the Azure portal, navigate to the HDInsight overview page for the cluster
-2. Click the resource group link.
+2. Click the resource group link
-3. On the Resource Group page, on the left menu, click **Deployments**.
+3. On the Resource Group page, on the left menu, click **Deployments**
-4. Select and delete the deployments that are no longer needed.
+4. Select and delete the deployments that are no longer needed

 For more information, see [Resolve errors for resource quotas](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-quota-errors).